 UNSW RESEARCH INFRASTRUCTURE

 Mark Wainwright Analytical Centre

-Advice for ARC and NHMRC Grant Applications Submitted in 2023
+Advice for ARC and NHMRC Grant Applications Submitted in 2024

-Who We Are

-The Mark Wainwright Analytical Centre (MWAC) resides within the portfolio of the Pro-Vice Chancellor (Research Infrastructure) in the Division of Research and Enterprise and comprises 15 core research support facilities housing high-end research instrumentation supporting STEM research.
+The Mark Wainwright Analytical Centre (MWAC) resides within the portfolio of the Pro-Vice Chancellor (Research Infrastructure) in the Division of Research and Enterprise and comprises 15 core researchsupport facilities housing high-end research instrumentation supporting STEM research.
 MWAC provides training and technical support for the instruments, and appropriate expertise for diverse research applications.
 Approximately 100 MWAC staff manage and maintain a diverse portfolio of research support instrumentation valued at about \$100M with an annual budget commensurate with these operations.
 Statistics advice and training for STEM and other disciplines is offered by a dedicated statistical support unit, Stats Central.
-Background Budget information for grant applications submitted in 2023 is provided below.
-Unless otherwise specified, a CPI increase of 4% p.a. should be factored into budgets for multi-year grant applications such as ARC and NHMRC (i.e. for 2024 and beyond).
-Overview - Instrumental Facilities The MWAC can provide assistance for project grant applications, including ARC and NHMRC, in: - Determining the appropriate types of instrumentation and experiments required for a project - Determining the appropriate number of hours of instrument access required by a project - Budgeting for instrument access charges and associated costs (e.g. sampling consumables) - Specifying MWAC specialist support for method/technique development, implementation of novel/advanced experiments, training of project staff etc. - Providing a clear statement of the extent to which access charges are subsidised by University and Government funding - Providing advice on ancillary costs (e.g. sample preparation, project-specific accessories) Statistics Advice A leading consulting and support unit, Stats Central, is also part of MWAC.
+Background Budget information for grant applications submitted in 2024 is provided below.
+Unless otherwise specified, a CPI increase of 4% p.a. should be factored into budgets for multi-year grant applications such as ARC and NHMRC (i.e. for 2025 and beyond).
+Overview - Instrumental Facilities The MWAC can provide assistance for project grant applications, including ARC and NHMRC, in: - Determining the appropriate types of instrumentation and experiments required for a project - Determining the appropriate number of hours of instrument access required by a project • - Budgeting for instrument access charges and associated costs (e.g. sampling consumables) - Specifying MWAC specialist support for method/technique development, implementation of • novel/advanced experiments, training of project staff etc. - Providing a clear statement of the extent to which access charges are subsidised by University and Government funding - Providing advice on ancillary costs (e.g. sample preparation, project-specific accessories) Statistics Advice A leading consulting and support unit, Stats Central, is also part of MWAC.
 Our experience is that statistical issues can be a significant problem leading to unsuccessful grants.
 Statistical review by an experienced statistician can help avoid these problems.
 Stats Central is able to offer advice on statistical design and analysis issues.
-Additional information can be found at the following link, https://www.analytical.unsw.edu.au/facilities/stats-central Links to access and pricing information If your project proposal involves intensive use of instruments or significant method development in a particular lab, we encourage you to contact the relevant Head of Facility/Unit for further advice and a cost estimate for the project.
+Additional information can be found at the following link: Stats Central (sharepoint.com) Links to access and pricing information If your project proposal involves intensive use of instruments or significant method development in a particular lab, we encourage you to contact the relevant Head of Facility/Unit for further advice and a cost estimate for the project.
 The MWAC Executive Director and Heads of Facility/Unit are happy to advise on the full range of experimental capabilities available for your project.
 New researchers and those planning to access particular facilities for the first time are strongly encouraged to seek specialist advice before incorporating these plans in their grant applications.
-Biospecimen Services https://www.analytical.unsw.edu.au/facilities/biospecimen-services/services Contact Anusha Hettiaratchi for specialist advice (anusha@unsw.edu.au) BMSF (Mass Spectrometry, chromatography, iTC, nanoDSC) https://www.analytical.unsw.edu.au/facilities/bmsf/access-costs/fees
+Biospecimen Services BRIL (pre-clinical imaging) Biospecimen Services (sharepoint.com) BMSF (Mass Spectrometry, chromatography, iTC, nanoDSC) Bioanalytical Mass Spectrometry Facility (BMSF) (sharepoint.com)